eftieell/intro_programming_2/src/chapters/lists_and_dicts/nested_list_computation.md

 ### Compute a quantity for every column individually
 Say we want to calculate a quantity for every column separately.
 This computation requires us to visit every value in the matrix, so we must use a nested for-loop.
 But since we are doing a column-wise computation, the outer loop must vary over each column.
 A matrix must be rectangular (not jagged) for this to work.
-In the outside loop, allow the col_index to vary over every column.
+In the outside loop, allow the `column_index` to vary over every column.
 Then within that loop, compute the quantity you want by looking at the values for each row within that column.
 This means the inner loop will vary over every possible row.
 ```python